 Notice the migration process is declared.
 Notice the “Lab Preview” label on the screen.
 This is fairly typical that the item is still in development.
 This document was written in Dec 2018, roughly four years after S/4HANA was introduced, and SAP has even not finished the development of its remediation tools.
 SAP has very happy to rush S/4HANA out the door without having tools to support the remediation, and who knows when this screen will be complete and the functionality ready to use?

 An Unbiased Review of SAP’s Utilities

-One of the critical topics to consider is how much success has SAP had with introducing “helpful” utilities like this.
+One of the critical topics to consider is how much success SAP has had with introducing “helpful” utilities like this.
 In our view, very little.
-Therefore each of these tools that are being offered by SAP needs to be analyzed rather than simply used.
+Therefore each of these tools offered by SAP needs to be analyzed rather than simply used.